 True Benefit of Imposed Balance

 So with little scientific evidence to support their requirement for a shorter workday, labor unions seem to have lucked into a standardized rhythm for human rest.
 The adoption of a daylight-hours workday was important for humans to work with their natural circadian rhythm of melatonin release.
 Nighttime sleep is so vital for proper body functioning that any consistent interruptions to sleep merit medical consultation.
-Ironically enough, healthcare workers are among the many labor groups that work atypical schedules, a fact which is known to increase the work injury risk for shifts longer than eight hours, shortened sleep durations, or even social isolation.
+Ironically enough, healthcare workers are among the many labor groups that work atypical schedules, a fact which is known to increase the work injury risk for shifts longer than eight hours, shortened sleep durations, or even .
 Implementing eight hours of work meant that we would naturally see sleep as an important part of our work-life balance.
 It’s healthy for our bodies to be mostly dialed into the daytime-nighttime schedule of the Earth.
 Studies have shown that night-shift workers may suffer from more health issues than day-shift workers.
-Further, working more than eight hours is also linked to cardiovascular issues, depression, and high injury risk.
+Further, working more than eight hours is also linked to cardiovascular issues , depression , and high injury risk .
 But labor unions’ insistence on eight-hour workdays created the structure for our daily human rhythms to resume its healthy pace.

 Struggling with sleep apnea, snoring, or another sleep condition?
 We’ve got plenty of options for you.
-Take back your sleep (so you can enjoy both eight hours of work AND rest) by scheduling an appointment with Dr. Pasha and his team.
+Take back your sleep (so you can enjoy both eight hours of work AND rest).
+Discuss your sleeping habits with Dr. Pasha and his team.
 Follow us on Facebook and Pinterest for more updates!